qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single Flux Tunable Transmon/README.md

-# Single flux tunable transmon with SSB mixer for readout
+# Single flux tunable transmon

 <img align="right" src="Single Flux Tunable Transmon Setup.PNG" alt="drawing" width="400"/>

 ## Experimental setup and context

 These files showcase various experiments that can be done on an single flux tunable transmon.
-The readout pulses are sent through a SSB mixer but are downconverted through an IQ mixer.
+The readout pulses are sent through an IQ mixer and downconverted through an IQ mixer.
 Qubit addressing is being done with and IQ mixer.

 These files were tested in a real setup shown on the right, but are given as-is with no guarantee.